How to Install Texmaker on Fedora Linux

 Update Texmaker

-Run the following command that matches your initial installation method:
+Moving forward, to keep Texmaker current, use the command that matches your installation method.

 DNF Texmaker Update Method